KnowledgeCaptureAndDiscovery/somef/docs/output.md

 - `contributing guidelines`: Guidelines indicating how to contribute to a software component.
 - `contributors`: Contributors to a software component.
 Note: Contributor metadata is exported from metadata files (e.g., CodeMeta, CONTRIBUTORS, etc.) not from git logs.
 - `copyright_holder`: Entity or individual owning the rights to the software.
 The year is also extracted, if available.
+- `credit_text`: A formatted citation string used to provide credit for the software component, keeping it separate from any associated scholarly publications.
 - `date_created`: Date when the software component was created.
 - `date_updated`: Date when the software component was last updated (note that this will always be older than the date of the extraction).
 - `description`: A description of what the software component does.